Loong Kim Sang: Sabbatical and return, 1992–2014

 and Loong remains the Cantonese Opera performer with the best box-office record.

 From September 2005 to September 2008 Loong gave 80 charity performances to full houses (mostly full versions of two titles) in Hong Kong and Macau.
-Despite having undergone keyhole surgery just two months before performances started Loong took on a very demanding iconic role as male lead in Di Nü Hua.
+Despite having undergone keyhole surgery just two months before performances started Loong took on a very demanding role as male lead in Di Nü Hua.

 In 2009, for the 60th anniversary of the People's Republic of China, a series of celebrations were held in Hong Kong.
 Loong was invited as one of two special guests to perform in the Hong Kong Coliseum "on 31 October" in a Cantonese opera gala to celebrate National Day.

 In August 2010, when a new manuscript was sent to her in Canada, Loong replied within couple of days that she had no plans to return to the stage.

 Since 2014

-In 2014, Loong shared stage for the first time with some new "love interests" to commemorate the quarter of a century since the passing of her mentor Yam.
+In 2014, Loong shared stage for the first time with some new "love interests" to commemorate the quarter of a century since the death of her mentor Yam.
 The title of this event in Chinese was "Ren Yi Sheng Hui Nian Long Qing" (任藝笙輝念濃情), a series of 25 shows as a tribute to her mentor Yam's iconic roles on stage.

 The press praised the effort in 2014 and called for continuation of opportunities in the future for other up-and-coming performers.
 Loong responded with 16 shows in 2015/2016 at the Lyric Theatre, HKAPA, where all the performers except her were up-and-coming performers in main roles.
 The headline production in this series was “The Purple Hairpin”(龍劍笙:紫釵記全劇).

 The Peony Pavilion (Chinese: 龍劍笙 - 牡丹亭驚夢全劇) was staged in 2017/8 to complete the 2014 events in remembrance of mentor Yam.
-In 2019 Loong staged 13 performances of “Di Nü Hua” (28 November - 14 December) to commemorate 30 years (1989-2019) since the passing of mentor Yam Kim Fai.
+In 2019 Loong staged 13 performances of “Di Nü Hua” (28 November – 14 December) to commemorate 30 years (1989–2019) since the deathof mentor Yam Kim Fai.